jamescherti/compile-angel.el/README.md

 - Enable the mode: `(compile-angel-on-load-mode)`

 Observe whether `compile-angel` compiles any Elisp files (you will see "Wrote" `.elc` files in the `*Messages*` buffer).
 If it does, this indicates that Emacs missed compiling those files and that `compile-angel` can help improve the performance of your Emacs.

+### Could compiling all Elisp files not be accomplished with a script—for example, using GNU Parallel along with Emacs's -batch mode?

+Compiling a large number of Emacs Lisp files regardless of their actual usage is inefficient.

+One of the advantages of *compile-angel* is that it compiles files just before they are loaded, restricting the compilation process to only what is necessary and as a result significantly reducing compilation time.

+Moreover, *compile-angel* guarantees that all relevant files are transparently both byte-compiled and native-compiled without requiring the user to invoke any scripts manually, which simplifies maintenance and reduces the risk of outdated files.

+(If you are interested in compiling all Emacs Lisp files regardless of their actual usage, the author recommends trying [elispcomp](https://github.com/jamescherti/elispcomp), which performs precisely that task.)

 ### Why not just use the package-recompile-all function?